NanoGolum/HuaweiWatchfaceRepacker/README.md

 Unpacking:

-It's betetr to put "com.huawei.watchface" or bin file in the same directory with the tool.
+It's betetr to put "com.huawei.watchface" or .bin file in the same directory with the tool.
 Run it on the command line:

 HuaweiWatchfaceRepacker.exe unpack com.huawei.watchface

-In case file name is different form "com.huawei.watchface", then specify its name, for example: HuaweiWatchfaceRepacker.exe unpack watchface.bin If you are lucky, an "input_file_name.out" directory will be created (for example, "com.huawei.watchface.out"), where all the images in .png format and the header (needed for repacking) will be extracted.
+In case file name is different form "com.huawei.watchface", then specify its name, for example:

+HuaweiWatchfaceRepacker.exe unpack watchface.bin

+If you are lucky, an "input_file_name.out" directory will be created (for example, "com.huawei.watchface.out"), where all the images in .png format and the header (needed for repacking) will be extracted.

 Repacking: